Troubleshooting Guide

 Mac OS X Screenshot

-Adjusting Browser Viewing Area
+Adjusting Your Browser Viewing Area

-First, maximize the window to fill the whole screen.
-If you still need a larger viewing area, either increase the screen resolution or see if your browser supports a full screen mode.
-The F11 key often toggles between full screen and regular mode if available.
+If you still need a larger viewing area, see if your browser supports a full screen mode.
+In Windows, the F11 key often toggles to full screen.
+On a Mac, you typically can press CTRL+CMD+F. For more information, see your browser's documentation.

-Installing or Upgrade Flash Player
+Installing or Upgrading Flash Player

 Get Adobe Flash Player